hasan-umanitoba/hasan-umanitoba.github.io/README.md

 To find out why your resume is not being hosted, run the following checks:
 * Ensure **index.md** file is in your repository's main branch?
 * Verify the username of your repository matches your GitHub account's username and is in the format username.github.io
 * Navigate to settings and then pages.
-Ensure that Github says your site is published.
+Ensure that Github says your site is published in the following format :
+>  Your site is published at https://username.github.io/ ...